Time to switch - get your money out of fossil fuels

 Luckily, switching to a more ethical bank is easy!
 Check out some of the resources below on which banks are worth switching to (and away from) and then head over to Current Account Switch to get the process started quickly and easily.

-Review of the 'top seven' ethical current accounts (Sept 2024)
+Review of the 'top five' ethical current accounts (July 2025)

 Don't forget!
 Write to your old bank letting them know why you are switching.
 Click here and scroll about half way down the page for a template letter.